 Treatment for teen depression typically begins with talk therapy that provides teens a safe place to explore feelings and emotions.
 Therapy can also help teenagers work on difficult relationships with parents or peers, and help them change negative thinking patterns into positive thinking and behavior.
 In some cases, medication may also be recommended, but this approach nearly always works better when it is combined with some type of talk therapy.

 If your depressed teen is also showing signs of substance abuse, it is important to address the substance abuse disorder simultaneously with the depression.
-At Visions Adolescent Treatment Centers, our staff is trained to work with teens with a dual diagnosis – a combination of a mental illness and a substance abuse disorder.
-To learn more, contact Visions today at 866-889-3665.
+At Visions Treatment Centers, our staff is trained to work with teens with a dual diagnosis – a combination of a mental illness and a substance abuse disorder.
+To learn more, contact us today.